 The exit poll gives us one clue, as Anthony Wells of UKPollingReport put it: "Given that the pre-election polls were wrong but the exit polls were right, how pollsters measure likelihood is definitely worth looking at.
 Exit polls obviously don't have to worry about likelihood to vote; they only interview people physically leaving a polling station."
 Maybe Labour supporters were far less likely to vote than the pollsters assumed, and more Tories turned out on the day?

 Why?
-Some of it could just be that this election was just so different to any other in recent history, with the rise of two new major parties – the SNP and UKIP – and a surge in votes for the Greens.
-The thing is, the results predicted for those parties (and the Lib Dems) were actually pretty accurate – it was the figures for Labour and Conservative vote shares that were completely wrong.
+Some of it could just be that this election was just so different from any other in recent history, with the rise of two new major parties—the SNP and UKIP—and a surge in votes for the Greens.
+The thing is, the results predicted for those parties (and the Lib Dems) were actually pretty accurate—it was the figures for Labour and Conservative vote shares that were completely wrong.

 Then again, why do we give such a shit in the first place?
 This was the most unreal campaign I can remember in my lifetime.
 Two focus-group-obsessed candidates with the character of assembly line robots toured the country in hermetically sealed buses repeating meaningless phrases that nobody gave a shit about.
 They approached the public the way a germaphobe enters a pub toilet.
 Each question was evaded, every meaningful issue avoided like a plague pit.

 Journalists could have tried to tackle that, to pierce the bubble and find some kind of meaning in all of it, but instead they spent six months obsessing over numbers that turned out to be bullshit.
 When you think about it, it explains quite a lot.